-Buildings should appear as a continuation of existing setback geometries of Canberra Avenue, Hobart Avenue and State Circle.
-To achieve this, a variable boundary setback to the State Circle frontage is permitted, and in this case setback to road geometry will be given precedence over the setback to the site boundary.
-Building setbacks from Canberra Avenue and State Circle and rear and side setbacks are indicated in Figure 34.
+Building setbacks should address the geometries of Canberra Avenue, Hobart Avenue and State Circle.
+This will result in a variable boundary setback to the State Circle frontage, and in this case setback to road geometry will be given precedence over the setback to the site boundary.
+Building setbacks from Canberra Avenue and State Circle and rear and side setbacks are indicated in Figure 36.